Code-Institute-Submissions/workout-world/README.md

 - Memberships
     - Navbar (described under navbar).
     - On the membership page the three different memberships will be presented so that the user know what memberships are avalibe and their prices.
-    - Underneath the memberships on the membership page there will be a picture where the student discound is presented so that the users that are students know they can get a discount on the memberships.
+    - Underneath the memberships on the membership page there will be a picture where the student discount is presented so that the users that are students know they can get a discount on the memberships.
     - Footer (described under footer).
 - Class Schedule
     - Navbar (described under navbar).
-    - On the Class schedule page underneath the navbar there will be a hero image with the main heading on it.
+    - On the Class schedule page underneath the navbar there will be a hero image with the text fitness class schedule on it.
     - Underneath the hero image on the class schedule page the schedule for the classes will be so the user can see when the classes take place.
     - Underneath the schedule for the classes the instructors will be shortly presented so that the user can get to know the different instructors a little.
     - Footer (described under footer).
 - Contact
     - Navbar (described under navbar).
-    - On the contact page under the navbar the different ways to contact the gym will be presented so that the user knows the different ways they can contact the gym.
+    - On the contact page under the navbar the different ways to contact the gym will be presented so that the user knows the different ways they can get in contact with the gym.
     - Underneath the different ways to contact the gym there will be a contact form if the user wants to fill that out instead of using some of the other ways to contact the gym.
       When pressing the submit button the page will reload.
     - Footer (described under footer).